The Ultimate Guide To Companion Planting For Fruit Trees

 Image of fruit trees companion planting

-• Image 1: A picture of a pear tree surrounded by herbs, such as chives, mint, and rosemary.
+- Image 1: A picture of a pear tree surrounded by herbs, such as chives, mint, and rosemary.
 The caption reads: "Pear trees are good companions for herbs that attract pollinators, such as chives, mint, and rosemary."
-Image of Pear tree surrounded by herbs

-• Image 2: A picture of an apple tree with a row of strawberries planted underneath it.
+- Image 2: A picture of an apple tree with a row of strawberries planted underneath it.
 The caption reads: "Apple trees can benefit from the nitrogen-fixing properties of strawberries.
 Strawberries also help to suppress weeds."
-Image of Apple tree with strawberries planted underneath

-• Image 3: A picture of a peach tree with a row of beans planted nearby.
+- Image 3: A picture of a peach tree with a row of beans planted nearby.
 The caption reads: "Peaches and beans are mutually beneficial companions.
 The beans fix nitrogen in the soil, which the peach tree can use.
 The peach tree provides shade for the beans, which helps to protect them from the hot sun."
-Image of Peach tree with beans planted nearby

-• Image 4: A picture of a plum tree with a row of flowers, such as marigolds and nasturtiums, planted around it.
+- Image 4: A picture of a plum tree with a row of flowers, such as marigolds and nasturtiums, planted around it.
 The caption reads: "Plum trees attract pests, such as aphids and Japanese beetles.
 Marigolds and nasturtiums can help to repel these pests."
-Image of Plum tree with flowers planted around it

-• Image 5: A picture of a blueberry bush with a row of cabbage planted nearby.
+- Image 5: A picture of a blueberry bush with a row of cabbage planted nearby.
 The caption reads: "Blueberries and cabbage are good companions because they have different nutrient needs.
 Blueberries need acidic soil, while cabbage prefers neutral soil.
 By planting them together, you can help to create a more balanced soil environment for both plants."
-Image of Blueberry bush with cabbage planted nearby

 Post a Comment for "The Ultimate Guide To Companion Planting For Fruit Trees"